KapiWilq/HitErrorMeter/README.md

 - [X] Add support for adjusting hit error tick appear and disappear duration
 - [X] Add support for osu!mania converts
 - [X] Update `index.js` to properly support tosu v4
-- [ ] Add support for adjusting the moving average arrow animation duration
+- [ ] ~~Add support for adjusting the moving average arrow animation duration~~ Scrapped, requires more work to make the resizing animation fast while preserving the moving animation duration (both resizing and moving use the same CSS `transition` property)

-# Roadmap to v1.1
+## Roadmap to v1.1
 - [ ] ~~Add support for StreamCompanion~~ Postponing this for now

 ## Support